NRA-Research/Free-Functionality-License/docs/index.md

 ### Can I use software under this license in commercial applications?

 Yes, provided you comply with the conditions, especially the requirement that enabled functionality remains free.

+### Do all parts of my software need to be openly available under this license?

+No. Only the licensed components and any modifications to them must remain openly available.
+Other parts of your software can remain proprietary, closed-source, and monetized.

 ### Is this license OSI-approved?